Dog-Friendly Temecula: Wine, Food, and a Tail-Wagging Time

 Big Reds On the Patio at Wiens Cellars

-Start your first full day at Wiens Cellars on Rancho California Road.
+Start your wine tasting journey at Wiens Cellars..
 Their outdoor patio is almost entirely covered, so little paws won’t get too hot while you sample from their menu of outstanding red wines.
 The 2021 Red Crowded is easy drinking as is the Dualis blend.
 Wiens can get crowded on a Saturday, so visit here first to ensure a table.
 35055 Via del, Ponte Rd, Temecula, CA 92592

 Cougar Vineyard and Winery

-For a second tasting and lunch, visit Cougar Vineyard and Winery, which has one of the best views on the De Portola Wine Trail.
-They have a wide selection of fresh Italian fare at their deli including homemade pizza.
+For lunch + wine tasting, visit Cougar Vineyard and Winery.
+They have a wide selection of made-to-order Italian fare at their deli including homemade pizza.
 Place your order, then relax in an Adirondack chair overlooking the gorgeous vineyards.
-A server will bring your meal to you.
-Cougar doesn’t simply allow dogs at their winery; they have a K-9 dog club and a dog menu, so you can dine together.
+A server will bring your meal out to you.
+Cougar doesn’t simply allow dogs at their winery; they have a K-9 dog club and a dog menu.
 39870 De Portola Rd, Temecula, CA 92592

 Dinner at Mount Palomar